e-teachingorg/eteaching.plone.dataspaceconnector/README.md

 # eteaching.plone.dataspaceconnector

-Plone add-on to connect Plone 6 to the data space of MeinBildungsraum.
+[Plone](https://plone.org/) add-on to connect Plone 6 to the data space of MeinBildungsraum.

-eteaching.plone.dataspaceconnector synchronizes the metadata of all CMS documents with the MeinBildungsraum data space.
+eteaching.plone.dataspaceconnector synchronizes the metadata of all Plone documents with the [MeinBildungsraum](https://www.meinbildungsraum.de/) data space.
 This is done on the basis of subscribers.
-Every time content is created, updated, or deleted in the CMS, the metadata is synchronized with the MeinBildungsraum data space on the basis of the [AMB](https://dini-ag-kim.github.io/amb/latest/).
-In addition, a function is provided that initially synchronizes, deletes, or recreates all metadata in the data space.
+Every time content is created, updated, or deleted in the CMS, the metadata is synchronized with the MeinBildungsraum data space nodes on the basis of the [AMB](https://dini-ag-kim.github.io/amb/latest/).
+In addition, a function is provided that initially synchronizes, deletes, or recreates all nodes in the data space.

 ## Features